hhas/appleeventbridge/AppleEventBridge/doc-source/6 application-objects.md

     ITSApplication *itunes = [ITSApplication applicationWithURL: url];

-Note that local applications will be launched if not already running when `+applicationWithName:`, `+applicationWithBundleID:` or `+applicationWithURL:` is invoked, and events will be sent to the running application according to its process ID.
-If the process is later terminated, that process ID is no longer valid and events sent subsequently using this application object will fail as application objects currently don't provide a 'reconnect' facility.
+Note that local applications will be launched if not already running when `+application`, `+applicationWithName:`, `+applicationWithBundleID:` or `+applicationWithURL:` is invoked, and events will be sent to the running application according to its process ID.
+If the process is later terminated, that process ID is no longer valid and events sent subsequently using this application object will fail as application objects currently don't provide a 'reconnect' facility [TO DO: update this].

 If `+applicationWithURL:` is invoked with an `eppc://` URL, or if `+applicationWithProcessID:` or `+applicationWithDescriptor:` are used, the caller is responsible for ensuring the target application is running before sending any events to it.